sblsreddy/comps/README.md

 # Step 9 : PlaceHolder component inside elements and display

-# Step 9 : npm install semantic-ui-css
+# Step 10 : npm install semantic-ui-css

-# Step 10: Implement navigation including home and not found
+# Step 11: Implement navigation including home and not found

-# Step 11: Lazy loading and Eager loading ( By default, it will load eager loading) of lesson 107 of stephen grinders udemy angular course
+# Step 12: Lazy loading and Eager loading ( By default, it will load eager loading) of lesson 107 of stephen grinders udemy angular course

+# Step 13 : only 1 <ng-content> can be used in 1 template by default, can we tune it to use it further.

+# Step 14 : segment component creation and it is another reusable